Crossfit Guide

 Check out this Matt Chan warm-up that he gets his athletes to do before starting their workouts.

-CrossFit Warm-Up Routines: Top 13 to Try Out
+CrossFit Warm-Up Routines: Some Top Options

 Below are listed some of the combinations of CrossFit warm-ups that can be performed before starting your regular workout regime.